Are you looking to produce positive pulses for your primary electronics circuit? Look no further than the 555 pulse generator.

 High Power 555 Pulse Generator Circuit Diagram.

-It is ideal in situations where you want a pulse oscillator for a high current.
+It is ideal when you want a pulse oscillator for a high current.
 In this circuit, there are two primary components.
 First, there is the IC 555, which is the oscillator, and an LM350T.
 The latter is significant in increasing the current signals to 3 A.

 Pulse generator control frequency using digital IC